 Rev. Phipps exudes tolerance.
-He says that a United Church minister has to understand that there is a whole variety of interpretations of Scripture, many of with which he or she would not agree.
-"To be a minister in the UCC you have to be open to many points of view."
-But Phipps's tolerance does not include the evangelicals in his denomination.
-Gail Reed asked Phipps, "Will there be a place for someone who believes this orthodox way (that Jesus Christ is the only way to God) to be ordained?"
-His reply?
-"It's fine for that person to believe it, but it is not okay for her or him to feel that other people are also required to believe it."
+He says that a United Church minister has to understand that there is a whole variety of interpretations of Scripture, many of which he or she would not agree with.
+"To be a minister in the UC you have to be open to many points of view."
+But Phipps' tolerance does not include the evangelicals in his denomination.
+Gail Reid asked Phipps, "Will there be a place for someone who believes this orthodox way (members of the United Church who believe that Jesus Christ is the only way to God) to be ordained?"
+He replied, "It's fine for that person to believe it, but it is not okay for her or him to feel that other people are also required to believe it."